SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-29-covid-simpson.md

 But there are 2 more serious errors that are at the root of Simpson's paradox:
-- The first is a blunder from not understanding vaccine efficacy: both the vaccinated rate and the unvaccinated rate have to be normalized by the _sizes of their populations_, not just the hospitalized.
+- The first is a blunder from not understanding vaccine efficacy: both the vaccinated rate and the unvaccinated rate have to be normalized by the _sizes of their populations_, not just the hospitalized populations.
 Israel right now has about 78% vaccinated (below), so you'd _expect_ to see more cases from among the vaccinated!
 - The second error is to ignore age groups.
 The elderly are both more likely to be vaccinated, and more likely to be hospitalized if they _do_ get infected anyway.